Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Reinforcement Learning based Optimization

+In this subsection, we use reinforcement learning to obtain policy $\pi_{\lambda}$ that maximizes the Lagrangian $L(\pi,\lambda)$ over $\pi$ for any given $\lambda$.
 As clarified in Section \ref{Sec:SystemModel}, any given state $s\in\mathcal{S}$ should reflect the number of slots left before the deadline in state $s$, $U_{s}$, the number of packets awaiting transmission in state $s$, $V_{s}$, and the discretized channel power gain of the subsequent slot observed in state $s$, $H_{s}$, where $H_{s}$ is discretized from the real continuous channel power gain $h_s$, written as $H_s = \mathfrak{D}(h_{s})$.
 Then, the state can be expressed by

 In particular, the starting state, $S_0$, always satisfies $U_{S_0}=T$ and $V_{S_0}=N$.

 Towards obtaining policy $\pi_{\lambda}$ that maximizes $L(\pi,\lambda)$ over $\pi$ for a given $\lambda$, we set the reward as